yichunfeng/fashionMnist/README.md

 ## Adversarial Training

+We have generated the adversarial samples during the attacks, we would like to use these samples to train our classifier.

+In NewCNN_fmnist.py the network structure and parameters keep unchanged.

 ## Reference
 [Goodfellow, I. J., Shlens, J., & Szegedy, C. (2014).
 Explaining and harnessing adversarial examples. arXiv preprint arXiv:1412.6572.](https://arxiv.org/abs/1412.6572)

+## Author
+Yi-Chun, Feng

+## License
+MIT License